UPPS 04.04.11 - University Classification and Compensation

 BRP is included in base pay.
 An eligible employee’s base pay must be at least the University Pay Plan minimum for that job, plus the amount of BRP.

-Eligibility Date – For a new hire or an employee changing from a non-ULP-eligible position to a ULP-eligible position, the employee’s first ULP increase will occur 24 months after the appointment, if appointed on the first day of a month.
-Otherwise, the increase will occur on the first day of the month following completion of 24 months of service.
-Subsequent ULP increases become effective at either the first of the month after 24 months or the first of the month following completion of the 24-month period, as appropriate.
+Eligibility Date – For a new hire or an employee changing from a non-ULP-eligible position to a ULP-eligible position, the employee’s first ULP increase will occur on the first day of the month following completion of 24 months of continuous service.
+Subsequent ULP increases become effective the first of the month following completion of the 24-month period, as appropriate.

 State Longevity Pay and Hazardous Duty Pay – Certain staff employees are entitled to receive longevity pay or hazardous duty pay in addition to their regular salaries.

 State Longevity Pay – Each regular full-time staff employee, excluding law enforcement officers eligible for hazardous duty pay under provisions of state law, is entitled to longevity pay of $20 per month for each two years of service as an employee of the state of Texas up to and including 42 years of service.
-This pay will begin at the end of the second year of state service and will increase in $20 increments at the end of each two years thereafter.
+This pay will begin at the end of the 24th month of lifetime service credit and will increase in $20 increments at the end of each two years thereafter.

-Hazardous Duty Pay – The position of commissioned peace officer at state institutions of higher education is considered a hazardous duty position and as such, officers are entitled to hazardous duty pay of $10 per month for each year of service in a state hazardous duty position.
+Hazardous Duty Pay – The position of commissioned peace officer at state institutions of higher education is entitled to hazardous duty pay of $10 per month for each year of service in a state hazardous duty position.
 Eligible part-time employees receive a proportional amount of hazardous duty pay.
-Hazardous duty pay begins after one year of hazardous duty service and will increase in $10 increments at the end of each year thereafter, which will include any prior time in hazardous duty service to satisfy the one-year delay.
+Hazardous duty pay begins after the 12-month period of lifetime service credit and will increase in $10 increments at the end of each year thereafter, which will include any prior time in hazardous duty service to satisfy the one-year delay.

 Conditions and Limitations: